cisco-open/go-lanai/pkg/data/README.md

 # Data

 The ```data``` package is designed to provide a consistent programming model for data access regardless of the underlying data store.
 It contains sub packages that are specific to given database.
-CockroachDB is the database that is supported by default.
+Postgresql and CockroachDB are the databases that are supported by default.
 Application can enable other databases as long as they are supported by [Gorm](https://gorm.io/docs/connecting_to_the_database.html).

 ## Example Usage